[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 AWS Identity and Access Management (IAM) is a service that enables AWS customers to manage access to AWS resources in a secure and scalable manner.
 IAM allows users to create and manage AWS users and groups and provides granular permissions to users and groups to access specific AWS resources.

 Does your organization have extra compliance concerns?
 Spacelift has you covered with the possibility of self-hosting it in AWS.
-You can also read about Spacelift integration with AWS, with the new Cloud Integrations section and update to support account-level AWS integrations.
+You can also read about Spacelift integration with AWS, with the Cloud Integrations section and updates to support account-level AWS integrations.

 Using the root user also makes it difficult to manage access control and monitor activity within the account.
 Instead, it is recommended to create individual IAM users with limited permissions and to use multi-factor authentication (MFA — more on that later) to secure access to the account.
 Lock away your root user after assigning MFA and creating your first IAM user.

 By using IAM users with appropriate permissions, you can limit access to specific resources and activities within the account, reducing the risk of unauthorized access or accidental modifications.
-Additionally, IAM users can be easily added or removed as needed, allowing for more efficient management of access control.
+Additionally, IAM users can be easily added or removed as needed, allowing for more efficient access control management.

 IAM Groups are a way to manage permissions for multiple users at once.
 Rather than attaching policies directly to individual users, policies can be attached to groups, which can then be assigned to users.